mobiusklein/mzpeak_prototyping/README.md

 ### Packed Parallel Tables

-The `spectra_metadata.mzpeak` and `chromatograms_metadata.mzpeak` store multiple schemas in parallel.
+The `spectra_metadata.parquet` and `chromatograms_metadata.parquet` store multiple schemas in parallel.
 In these Parquet files, the root schema is made up of several branched "group" or "struct" (Parquet vs. Arrow nomenclature) that may be null at any level.

 ### Zero Run Stripping